Play Live Radio

 Courtesy photo

-A UC Santa Barbara Police investigation has concluded the death of 18-year-old UCSB student Liz Hamel was the result of an accidental fall from a residence hall.
+A UC Santa Barbara Police investigation has concluded the death of 18-year-old UCSB student Liz Hamel, pictured here, was the result of an accidental fall from a residence hall.

-The mysterious death of a UC Santa Barbara student in February has been ruled the result of an accidental fall.
+Last week, UC Santa Barbara Police released a statement saying they have concluded the mysterious death of a UCSB student in February was the result of an accidental fall.

-18-year-old student Liz Hamel died six days after a fall from UCSB’s San Rafael Residence Hall.
-She left a Goleta restaurant with a young man, and was found dead at the base of the residence hall a short time later.
+Eighteen-year-old Liz Hamel died six days after a fall from the San Rafael Residence Hall.
+She left a Goleta restaurant with a young man and was found dead at the base of the residence hall a short time later.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.